foreachthing/Slic3rPostProcessing/README.md

 Only requirement: the gcode has to have `;HEIGHT:[layer_z]` after `G92 E0`, or after Header G-Code.
 If you use a recent version of PrusaSlicer, you don't have to do anything.
 With Slic3r you'd have to add `;HEIGHT:[layer_z]` to the "Before layer change G-Code" field.

-### Parameters for the python version
+### Parameters for the Python Version
-1. Optional: `--xy` will move to X and Y first, then drops on Z (eases-in a bit: full speed to "first layer height" * 10, then at half speed to first layer height).
+1. Optional: `--xy` will move to X and Y first, then drops on Z (eases-in a bit: full speed to 15 times "first layer height", then at half speed to first layer height).
+2. Optional: `--rc` removes slicer configuration at the end of the file.
+3. Optional: `--noback` won't create a backup file if True is passed.
-1. GCode file name (will be provided by the Slicer)
+4. GCode file name (will be provided by the Slicer; _must_ be provided if used as standalone)

-### Installation
+### Installation of Python Version
 Add this line to your "Print Settings" under "Output options" to the "Post-Processing scrips" field:
 `<path to your python installation>\python.exe <path to script>\Slic3rPostProcessor.py;`, or `<path to your python installation>\python.exe <path to script>\Slic3rPostProcessor.py --xy;` (see above).

-If you have one or more script active, add this to the correct spot.
+If you have one or more script active, add this to the correct spot (add new line).
 Scripts will be processed from top to bottom.

 ## Download